Solar Energy

 MGE's Tyto Solar is a 6-MW solar array located in Fitchburg that serves all MGE electric customers as a distributed energy resource.

-MGE will own 20 MW of solar energy and 11 MW of battery storage from the 200-MW solar park being built in the town of Paris in Kenosha County.
-The facility also will include 110 MW of battery storage.
-We Energies and Wisconsin Public Service, subsidiaries of WEC Energy Group, will own the remaining solar energy and battery storage.
+MGE owns 20 MW of solar capacity and will own 11 MW of battery storage from the 200-MW solar park in the town of Paris in Kenosha County.
+The facility will include 110 MW of battery storage.
+We Energies and Wisconsin Public Service, subsidiaries of WEC Energy Group, own the remainder of the facility.

-• The battery storage is expected to be completed in 2025.
+- The battery storage is expected online in 2025.

 MGE, in partnership with We Energies and Wisconsin Public Service (both subsidiaries of WEC Energy Group), received approval to purchase energy from the 250-MW solar array to be located in Rock and Walworth counties in southern Wisconsin.
 MGE will own 25 MW of solar capacity and 7.5 MW of battery storage.